Personalities

 When i left there, I did nights and then mid-days at WAMZ in Louisville for years and NOW I'm in South Carolina as PD and doing afternoons at The Wolf in Charleston.
 Thanks for the flash back

-John Wright-GM after switch to ESPN.
-Serves in various sports & production roles.
+John Wright-Became GM after switch to ESPN.
+Served in various sports & production roles.
+Currently out of radio and head of Public Relations for the Hardin County School System.

 Mark York-Worked with Ron Boone, forming "that powerful radio news team that was second to none"-Marty.
 Left WIEL for WLEX-TV in Lexington before moving on to the LRC in Frankfort.

 Jim "the Zip Dude" Zippo-Like Ted 'the Bear', Jim was one of the satellite jocks, in this case, from the the Pure Gold 1400 format.
-Was morning air personality for ABC's Pure Gold 24 hour radio formatCurrently on the air for CBS Dallas - 98.7 KLUV.
+Was morning air personality for ABC's Pure Gold 24 hour radio formatCurrently on the air for CBS Dallas - 98.7 KLUV and like so many others on this page, lends his time and talents to 14WIEL Online.

 Franken-Zippo